 - Vehicles (external link)

 The government advises businesses to maintain a 2 metre distance between people, where possible, to reduce the transmission of COVID-19.
-However, people are now allowed to distance from 1 metre plus, as long as you do everything practical to manage the transmission risk.
+However, people are now allowed to distance from 1 metre plus, as long as you do everything practical to manage the transmission risk, which includes wearing a face covering.

 If employers do not introduce social distancing or allow vulnerable workers (external link) to self-isolate for the period specified, the Health and Safety Executive (HSE) may take a range of actions to improve control of workplace risks.